 4-minute read

-Quick summary: The rapid rise of ChatGPT is a wakeup call—and an opportunity—for leaders to implement AI governance, ensuring that AI-driven applications are developed responsibly, ethically, and transparently.
+Quick summary: The rapid rise of ChatGPT was a wakeup call—and an opportunity—for leaders to implement the principles of responsible AI, ensuring that AI-driven applications are developed responsibly, ethically, and transparently.

 As ChatGPT and other Gen AI applications captured the public imagination, it became clear that these tools have potential as both powerful productivity drivers and minefields of risk, particularly once OpenAI made the application available to development teams via APIs.

 The disruption that ChatGPT created in the business world points to the larger issue of how organizations can benefit from AI while setting up guardrails against issues such as data privacy breaches and unintentional biases.
-The answer is an effective AI governance program, which enables organizations to bring generative AI programs into the fold of IT and allow usage within carefully designed parameters.
+The answer is a responsible AI governance program, which enables organizations to bring generative AI programs into the fold of IT and allow usage within carefully designed parameters.

-AI governance creates a regulatory framework around the organization’s use of artificial intelligence to ensure that Gen AI and other AI tools are used in a responsible, ethical, and transparent manner.
-Specifically, AI governance helps businesses avoid pitfalls in the following areas:
+Responsible AI governance creates a regulatory framework around the organization’s use of artificial intelligence to ensure that Gen AI and similar tools are used in a responsible, ethical, and transparent manner.
+Specifically, responsible AI governance helps businesses avoid pitfalls in the following areas:

 Security